Skip to content

 Referee: set a session flag (content wiring: the lever opens the portcullis).

-Referee commands are legal in every mode.
-Flags serialize into saves; game code and listeners read them back.
+Referee commands are legal in every mode, terminal modes included.
+Flags serialize into saves; game code and listeners read them back, and authored content reads them through FlagEqualsCondition — the gate on a door or stair that opens when the lever has been pulled.

 Modes